usnistgov/800-63-3/sp800-63-3/definitions.md

 See [Authentication](#authentication).

 #### Authenticated Protected Channel
 An encrypted communication channel that uses approved cryptography where the connection initiator (client) has authenticated the recipient (server).
 Authenticated protected channels provide confidentiality and MitM protection and are frequently used in the user authentication process.
-Transport Layer Security (TLS) Best Current Practice [BCP 195] is an example of an authenticated protected channel where the certificate presented by the recipient is verified by the initiator.
+Transport Layer Security (TLS) [[BCP 195]](#bcp195) is an example of an authenticated protected channel where the certificate presented by the recipient is verified by the initiator.
 Unless otherwise specified, authenticated protected channels do not require the server to authenticate the client.
 Authentication of the server is often accomplished through a certificate chain leading to a trusted root rather than individually with each server.

 #### <a name="authentication"></a> Authentication
 Verifying the identity of a user, process, or device, often as a prerequisite to allowing access to a system's resources.